 sample size matters to marketing campaign testing

-6) Test what you can afford.
+6) Test what you can afford to roll out.

 7) Roll out your successes slowly.